Skip to content

 Most lawsuits stem from inaccurate record-keeping.
 If your data is incomplete or hard to understand, your company is more vulnerable to class-action wage and hour lawsuits.
 These cases damage both your bottom line and your reputation.
 Having solid payroll practices in place along with an online payroll software will go a long way toward compliance.

-It can be.
 You certainly don’t want to put your business at risk of litigation due to compliance errors.
 Paycor can help.
-With accurate timekeeping, payroll and tax updates, proactive compliance warnings to ensure proper tax setup, consistent recordkeeping and detailed reports, our HCM technology helps you confidently manage compliance.
-We’ve got more than 29,000 customers and more than 30 years’ experience helping business leaders like you.
-Contact us today to see how we can help.
+With accurate timekeeping, payroll and tax updates, proactive compliance warnings to ensure proper tax setup, consistent recordkeeping, and detailed reports, our HCM technology helps you confidently manage compliance.
+We’ve got more than 30,000 customers and more than 30 years’ experience helping business leaders like you.
+Take a free guided product tour to learn more.